 On January 30, 2018, the parties exchanged initial disclosures that listed potential witnesses and provided preliminary damage calculations.
-Voith listed over 100 potential witnesses, and Voith identified over \$65 Million in damages based upon claims for outstanding Change Requests and Work Change Directives on the hydro projects.
+Voith listed over 100 potential witnesses, and Voith identified over \$65 Million in damages based upon claims for outstanding Change Requests and

+Work Change Directives on the hydro projects.
 (Cannelton: \$19.5M; Smithland: \$20.5M; Willow Island: \$10.7M; Meldahl: \$14.6M).
 AMP listed over 70 potential witnesses, and AMP identified over \$90M in gross damages, without including any contractual limitations or caps on damages.
 (Cannelton: approx. \$32M; Smithland: approx. \$25M; Willow Island: approx. \$25M; Meldahl: approx. \$22M).
 Both sides are claiming pre-judgment and post-judgment interest and other damages and all damage calculations will be the subject of expert witness reports.
+AMP is currently working with its damages experts on these calculations; likewise, Voith has stated it is working with its damages experts on its calculations.
+It is therefore unlikely that the full measure of damages sought in this matter will be known until the close of expert discovery.

 Also on January 30, 2018, the parties exchanged lists of custodians and search terms that will be used with respect to discovery and the collection and production of documents and electronically stored information.
-The parties are currently meeting and conferring on these lists and terms.
+The parties met and conferred on these lists and terms to address their disputes, and a few remaining disputes were submitted to the Magistrate Judge for resolution and the Magistrate Judge denied each side's request at that time to expand the other side's search terms.